 Four things you need to know about dementia

-There are still lots of myths and misunderstandings out there about dementia and the diseases that cause it.
+There are still lots of myths and misunderstandings out there about dementia and the disease that cause it.

-Here are our top four facts about dementia - we hope you learn something new.
+Here are our top four facts about dementia.

 Dementia is more than memory loss